-The information in this report that relates to Exploration Results and Exploration Targets is based on information compiled by Mr Shannan Bamforth who is a Member of the Australasian Institute of Mining and Metallurgy.
-Mr Bamforth is a permanent employee of Codrus Minerals and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
-Mr Bamforth consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this Report, as it relates to exploration results, interpretations and conclusions, is based on information reviewed by Ms Asha Rao who is a Consultant to Cordus Minerals Limited and is a Member of both the Australasian Institute of Mining and Metallurgy (AusIMM) and the Australasian Institute of Geoscientists (AIG).
+Ms Rao has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the overseeing of activities being undertaken to qualify as a Competent Person (as defined in the JORC 2012 edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves".
+Ms Rao consents to the inclusion of this information in the form and context in which it appears.